 Logan R.D.
 Stagnitto, Esq.

-Logan R. D. Stagnitto, Esq. is a Senior Associate of the firm who focuses his practice on matters involving New Jersey Landlord-Tenant Law, Community Association Law, and Litigation.
+Logan R. D. Stagnitto, Esq. is a Junior Partner of the firm who focuses his practice on matters involving Landlord-Tenant Law, Community Association Law, Discrimination, and Litigation in New Jersey and New York.

-Prior to joining Griffin Alexander, P.C., Mr. Stagnitto clerked for the Honorable Francis R. Hodgson, Jr., P.J.Ch.P., in the Superior Court of New Jersey, Ocean County Vicinage, Chancery Division, General Equity Party.
-He focused primarily on foreclosure, real property matters and complex contract cases.
+Prior to joining Griffin Alexander, P.C., Mr. Stagnitto clerked for the Honorable Francis R. Hodgson, Jr., P.J.Ch.P., in the Superior Court of New Jersey, Ocean County Vicinage, Chancery Division, General Equity Part.
+He focused primarily on foreclosures, real property matters, and complex contract cases.
 Before that, Mr. Stagnitto worked as a summer associate for a general practice firm representing clients in civil matters.
-He is a member of the bar in New Jersey.
+He is a member of the New Jersey and New York Bars.

 Mr. Stagnitto graduated cum laude from Seton Hall University School of Law (J.D.
 2018).
 While in law school, Mr. Stagnitto served as a member of the Seton Hall Legislative Journal.
 Through Seton Hall’s Social Justice Center, Mr. Stagnitto represented clients in foreclosure and condominium association cases for which he earned an award for Outstanding Contribution to the Civil Litigation Clinic.
 During his time in law school, Mr. Stagnitto also worked as a legal intern for both the New Jersey Department of Transportation and New Jersey Transit.